 IT IS a “blasphemy” against Christ to tolerate racism and discrimination against the Roma, Gypsy, and Traveller communities in the UK, the Bishop of Chelmsford, the Rt Revd Stephen Cottrell, has told the General Synod.
 He was speaking on Saturday morning, before the Synod made a commitment to combating racism in “all its manifestations”.

 His motion committing the Church and its leaders to combating racism towards travelling communities, to ministering to them, and to lobbying local authorities for more land to be made available for them was carried almost unanimously by the Synod.
-Only one member out of 266 on the floor voted against the motion as amended by Simon Margrave (Coventry).
+Only one member out of 266 on the floor voted against the motion as amended by Sam Margrave (Coventry).

 Mr Margrave had proposed that the motion also ask the Lords Spiritual to bring the issues to the attention of the Government, and coordinate plans for “Traveller stopping points” across England.
 His amendment was carried after it was agreed that the words “to prevent crime and disorder” be removed from it to avoid stereotyping.